Updated on August 17, 12:07 p.m. (GMT+8): Added relevant links.

-Felix “PewDiePie” Kjellberg recently made one of the biggest decisions of his life.
-The world’s top YouTuber, together with his wife Marzia “MarziaPie” Kjellberg, chose to move to Japan after nine years of living in Brighton, England.
+The world’s top YouTuber, together with his wife Marzia “MarziaPie” Kjellberg, moved to Japan after nine years of living in Brighton, England.

-The YouTuber has been planning to move to the Land of the Rising Sun after buying a house there in 2018, however, due to the country’s COVID-19 restrictions, the couple’s emigration was delayed until 2022.
+The YouTuber has been planning to move to the Land of the Rising Sun after buying a house there in 2018, however, due to the country’s strict COVID-19 restrictions, the couple’s emigration was delayed.

 “Edgar is 10 kilos,” he said in his vlog.
 “Instead, we’re flying a private jet because my dog is too fat.”